-Individuals with lipedema are often misdiagnosed as simply being overweight, or their condition is mistaken to be a different swelling condition know as lymphedema.
+Individuals with lipedema are often misdiagnosed as simply being overweight, or their condition is mistaken to be a different swelling condition known as lymphedema.

 - An understanding of the biology underlying the condition

-- How to self-diagnose lipedema and discuss your findings with your family doctor
+- How to self-diagnose lipedema and lipo-lymphedema and discuss your findings with your family doctor

-- An understanding of how your symptoms may progress with time if they are not managed effectively
+- An understanding of how your symptoms may worsen with time if aggravating factors are not managed effectively

 If you think you may have lipedema you can learn how to best manage it and prevent further progression of your symptoms here: Patient Guide: Treatment of Lipedema and Lipo-lymphedema.
 Unsure if you have lipedema?
 Keep reading below.